wikipedia2vec/wikipedia2vec/docs/index.md

 **Options:**

 - *--lowercase/--no-lowercase*: Whether to lowercase phrases (default: True)
-- *--min-link-count*: A phrase is ignored if the total frequency of the phrase appearing as an anchor link is lower than this value (default: 10)
+- *--min-link-count*: A phrase is ignored if the total frequency of the phrase appearing as an anchor link is less than this value (default: 10)
-- *--min-link-prob*: A phrase is ignored if the probability of the phrase appearing as an anchor link is lower than this value (default: 0.1)
+- *--min-link-prob*: A phrase is ignored if the probability of the phrase appearing as an anchor link is less than this value (default: 0.1)
 - *--max-phrase-len*: The maximum number of words in a phrase (default: 4)

 ### Building Dictionary